Skip to content

 """

-Checks whether the `arr` array has the `elem` element.
+Checks whether the array contains the specified element.

 Args: